number A B C D E F G H

 Also see frame.

-bullet Presentation Layer
+collapse/expand Presentation Layer

 • Layer 6 in the OSI model.
 The Presentation Layer performs data format translation, data compression to efficiently use network resources, and data encryption to ensure that data is received only by the intended receiver.